ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 ```X2tt = np.load(file="Test_vector.npy")# Descriptor of Test dataset```\
 ```X2_val = np.load(file="5810_vector.npy")# Descriptor of Validation dataset```\
 \
-Due to the size limitations of physiochemical descriptors of all sequences, the .npy document containing these dataset were not submitted to github.
+Due to the size limitations of physiochemical descriptors of all sequences, the .npy documents containing these datasets were not submitted to Git Hub.
 For convenience, you can calculate it by the codes provided in Training1.py.
 Or you can email chen2422679942@163.com for these documents.

 ## AMPidentifer pipeline
 It is very easy to train this model.
 You can open Training1.py in Spyder or Pytorch and just run it.
-And more details or explanations can be found in the annotations of the Training1.py document.
+More details or explanations can be found in the annotations of the Training1.py document.

+## Model Prediction Results
 The predictions will change slightly for your conditions.
 If you want to maintain the results of our model reported in our paper, you can load the pre-trained model (.h5 document) deposited in AMPfinder.rar.
+The .h5 files of each model strategy can be found in the “Model” directory at the aforementioned GitHub link.

 ### Have a good time for AI calculations!!!